corrode/corrode.github.io/content/blog/hardening-rust/index.md

 When things go wrong, you want to know about it.
 But by default, Rust panics just print to `stderr` and disappear into the void.
 In production systems, that's not so great.

-You might prefer crash reporting, and/or centralized failure handling, and that's where panic hooks come in.
+You might prefer crash reporting or centralized failure handling, and that's where panic hooks come in.
 A panic hook is a function that gets called whenever a panic occurs, giving you a chance to record the failure before the program terminates or unwinds.
 It will not make an invalid state safe again.
 Its job is to capture enough context to debug the failure, alert someone, and shut down cleanly when possible.